dnsimple/dnsimple-developer/content/domains.md

 Responds with HTTP 400 if bad request.

-## Move domain to another account
+## Push a domain

-Push a domain from the current DNSimple account to another.
+Move a domain from the current DNSimple account to another.

     POST /domains/:domain/push